ow2-proactive/scheduling-abstraction-layer/README.md

 docker-compose up --build
 ```
 NOTE: Make sure that previous containers are removed (Step 4)

+NOTE: Note that there will be some unresolved warning and errors during built of SAL, which do not have impact on its functionality.
+In principle when you see this line in build log the SAL containers should be up and running:
+_ERROR WebSocketTransport:231 - WebSocket Handshake Failed_
 3. Verify Deployment

 Check the status of the containers